by Tassanawan Malai |

 Responsible Tourism

-Many people who visit Thailand agree that riding an elephant is the ultimate bucket list activity.
-However, some travelers are concerned about the welfare of the elephants and are hesitant to participate in activities where the elephants are outside of their natural habitat in the jungle.
+Many travelers to Thailand agree that riding one of these majestic creatures is the ultimate on the bucket list.
+However, some are concerned about their welfare and are hesitant to participate in activities where they are outside their natural jungle habitat.

-Increasing tourist concern for the health and happiness of Thai elephants has led to a demand for ethically responsible elephant sanctuaries and elephant conservation centers.
-Today, visitors can participate in gentler, less stressful activities with elephants, such as swimming with them in the river, feeding them their favorite treats, and giving them mud baths.
+Increasing tourist concern for the health and happiness of Thai giants has led to a demand for ethically responsible elephant sanctuaries and conservation centers.
+Today, visitors can participate in gentler, less stressful activities with them, such as swimming in the river, feeding them their favorite treats, and giving mud baths.

-If riding an elephant is a dream of yours, the best method is bareback riding.
-This involves a single rider sitting on the elephant’s neck (behind the ears) without the aid of a chair or saddle.
-Contrary to popular belief, an elephant’s spine isn’t strong enough to safely support the weight of several people on its back.
+If you dream of riding one, the best method is bareback.
+This involves a single rider sitting on its neck (behind the ears) without the aid of a chair or saddle.
+Contrary to popular belief, their spine isn’t strong enough to safely support the weight of several people on its back.

-In addition, responsible elephant sanctuaries in Chiang Mai ensure that their gentle giants have shorter, less strenuous days trekking through fields and jungles and are given plenty of water, food and rest throughout the day.
-This helps keep the elephants mentally and physically healthy.
+In addition, responsible elephant sanctuaries in Chiang Mai ensure that their gentle giants take shorter, less strenuous walks through fields and jungles and are given adequate water, food, and rest throughout the day.
+This helps keep them mentally and physically healthy.

 What to Wear and Pack